 The greatest amount of profit in a renovation is where you can add extra space to an existing house.

 For example, converting a loft into an extra bedroom with an en-suite is one of the most cost-effective ways of making money out of a house.
 However, if you are carrying out structural work then you need to consider whether you are going to hire a project manager and/or an architect to supervise the works.

 Or maybe, you are capable of carrying out this task yourself because, obviously, if you hire extra people, this represents an extra cost too.
 But one advantage of finding a project manager is that he will usually come with a roster of reliable tradesmen that he has used in the past.
 If not, you need to find this workforce for yourself.

 My project manager was ex-army.
-His view was that once the plans are in place, there is no alternative but to “attack, attack, attack!”
-And stick at it until you’re done.
+His view was that once the plans are in place, there is no alternative but to “attack, attack, attack!” and stick at it until you’re done.

 Sarah Beeny, the queen of renovators (bring back Property Ladder!), once said, “there are no guarantees in the property business.
 It’s not always a win-win situation, and I’m not sure it ever was.”
 Sage words, and worth bearing in mind to keep the cold towel of reality wrapped around your head.
 However, if you do your research properly, keep a tight grip on the finances, and put your heart and soul into the project, then you should come up smiling.

 Good Luck And Just Go For It!